 The Commission believes that requiring parents of children living at low incomes, including parents with children with disabilities, to participate in work or education activities will assist these families in becoming self-sufficient.
-A recent study by the Heritage Foundation found that if low-income, working families increase the number of hours they work each year from the current 700 to 2000 hours there would be an 80 percent reduction in child poverty.
+A recent study by the Heritage Foundation found that if low-income, working families increase the number of hours they work each year from the current 700 to 2000 there would be an 80 percent reduction in child poverty.
 The Foundation concluded that policies that encourage work should be included in any poverty-reducing strategy.

-\$809.122 Children with Disabilities
+§809.122 Children with Disabilities

-The Commission redesignates §809.122(c) to (d) and changes it in order to clarify rule language regarding the age eligibility for a child with disabilities.
-Previous language stated that Boards may extend child care services to children with disabilities who are "between the ages of 13 and 19."
-Previous rule language could have been interpreted to mean that services can be provided to 19-year-olds.
+The Commission proposes redesignating §809.122(c) to (d) and changing it in order to clarify rule language regarding the age eligibility for a child with disabilities.
+Current language states that Boards may extend child care services to children with disabilities who are "between the ages of 13 and 19."
+Current state rule language could be interpreted to mean that services can be provided to 19-year-olds.
 The federal child care regulations in §98.20(a)(ii) allow child care services to children with disabilities who are under 19 years of age.
-The Commission changes the language to make it clear that 19 year-olds are not eligible for child care services.
+The Commission proposes changing the language to make it clear that 19 year-olds are not eligible for child care services.